 - Printed and digital newsletters

-- Your organization’s annual report
+- Include a blurb in your organization’s annual report

 - Email your supporters

 - Do you send holiday cards?
 Mention it here

 - Share with your Board of Directors and captured successes in meeting minutes